Car Seat Age U.K.

-The height-based car seats conform to the i-Size regulations introduced in the U.K. in 2015.
+The car seats that are height-based conform to the I-Size regulations introduced in the UK in 2015.
 However, to use an i-Size car seat, your car should have Isofix connectors.

 Isofix is an internationally recognized car seat standardizing system.
 Most new cars feature this system, which allows the easy installation and securing of an i-Size car seat.
 I-Size car seats have Isofix connectors at the base, which you connect to the Isofix anchor points in your vehicle.

-i-Size car seats allow your baby to travel in the rear-facing position up to the recommended age of 15 months.
-In fact, some i-Size car seats accommodate the rear-facing position until the child is as old as four years.
+i-Size seats allow your child to travel rear-faced up to the recommended age of 15 months.
+Some i-Size car seats accommodate the rear-facing position until your child four years old.

-All that said, the height-based car seats are not a substitute for the conventional weight-based car seat regulation.
+All that said, the height-based car seats are not a substitute for the current weight-based car seat regulation.
 Height-based car seats only offer a more convenient alternative when choosing the right car seat.

 Note that moving a child to the higher ca seat category before they reach the maximum height or weight could lead to severe injuries during a crash.
 Besides, it is against the law to use the wrong car seat.

-You can choose one of the following car seats for tour infant
+You have the choice to choose one of the following car seats for tour infant